stevenhankin/MicroservicesProject/README.md

-# MicroservicesProject
+# Microservices Project

+This project demonstrates the setup of application components as microservices (with separated concerns) running on a Cloud Infrastructure

+This example runs on Amazons Elastic Kubernetes service

+## Requirements
+* Docker Desktop
+* aws cli 1.16.257+
+* kubectl 1.14.8
+* eksctl 0.9.0

-## Installation
+## Local Installation
-Setup environment variables for configuring containers to connect to PostGres RDS (which must be pre-configured and running on AWS)
+Setup environment variables for configuring containers to connect to PostGres RDS (which must be pre-configured and running on AWS):
 ```
 export POSTGRESS_USERNAME="udagramstevedev"
 export POSTGRESS_PASSWORD="rkr1KFnaN3665NeHFgZ4"